saralafia/Cohesive-Course-Design/README.md

-## Introduction
+## Overview

 This website introduces constructive alignment and backward design as frameworks for creating cohesive, effective, student-centered courses.
 This site also explains how these theories can inform course design.
-Best practices and takeaways are exemplified by interviews with selected award-winning faculty at the University of California, Santa Barbara (UCSB).
+Best practices and takeaways are exemplified by interviews with selected award-winning instructors at the University of California, Santa Barbara (UCSB).

-This site has been developed for a graduate course offered at UCSB, College and University Teaching — From Theory to Practice, as part of the [CCUT](http://www.graddiv.ucsb.edu/academic/interdisciplinary-emphases-certificate-programs/ccut) portfolio requirement.
+This site has been developed for a graduate course offered at UCSB (College and University Teaching — From Theory to Practice) as part of the [Certificate in College and University Teaching](http://www.graddiv.ucsb.edu/academic/interdisciplinary-emphases-certificate-programs/ccut) program.

 ![Active Learning](https://steelcase-res.cloudinary.com/image/upload/c_fill,dpr_auto,q_70,h_656,w_1166/v1483616512/www.steelcase.com/eu-es/2017/01/05/16-0015662.jpg "Active Learning")